All London attractions, theatres and venues are open. But if you’re not in London or if you're looking for fun things to do from home, don’t worry...

 Online tour guides

-- Delve into the history of some of London's much-loved areas with Alex Lacey's daily #GlobalTeaBreak on Instagram Live.
-Mondays to Fridays at 3pm
+- Delve into the history of some of London's much-loved areas with Alex Lacey's #GlobalTeaBreak series on Instagram.

 - Follow Dani the Guide for quirky London history, its people and lesser-known stories.